 Benefits of Committee Membership

-- Opportunity to write discussions for continuing medical education (CME/CE/SAM) on hematology topics.
+- Opportunity to write discussions for continuing medical education (CME/CE) on hematology topics.

 - Opportunity to interact with experts from both academic and private sectors in the field of hematopathology.